 Establishment Information

 Establishment Name: Fitness 1440 Whirlpool

 Establishment Number: 690240777

 Observed Violations

-INDESCRIPTION OF THE PROPERTY
+Total # 2

-6: Interior surface of the pool is dirty (sand) 6: Flow rate indicator is stuck.
-34: Most recent inspection report is not posted.
+6: Flow rate indicator is stuck.
+Handrail is loose.
+34: Most current inspection report is not posted.

 See page at the end of this document for any violations that could not be displayed in this space.
-Additional Comments

-^{}See page at the end of this document for any extra Additional Comments that could not be displayed in this space.